Mobile app shell plus local PDF runtime

 Offline readiness improves convenience, but it does not guarantee every route or external support page remains available without connectivity.

-You choose the source files through Android file pickers and complete the workflow in-app.
-When output is ready, the app uses Android save or share flows so you can pick the destination yourself.
+You choose the source files through the platform file picker and complete the workflow in-app.
+When output is ready, the app uses native save or share flows so you can pick the destination yourself.

 This keeps the final step under device control instead of automatically pushing files to a server account.